- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 At its heart, ENTSO-E promotes technical collaboration between TSOs to support the EU’s energy policies.

 The organization was already using ITIL for IT service management (ITSM) and ISO 27002:2013 for information security management.
-In 2014, it adopted COBIT 5.
+In 2014, it adopted COBIT.

 The result?
-ENTSO-E found its IT team could better support TSO members in boosting operational efficiency, increasing staff productivity, and building more customer-centric cultures.
+ENTSO-E found its IT team could better support TSO members in boosting efficiency, increasing productivity, and fostering a customer-first culture.

-Ultimately, COBIT 5 enabled better risk management, resource optimization, and performance measurement, leading to more informed decision-making in support of business goals.
+COBIT also enabled better risk management, resource use, and performance tracking, allowing ENTSO-E to achieve its strategic goals.

 Improved alignment of IT with business objectives